fcruztorres/PGEC/README.md

 # PGEC
-A cost-benefit analysis model to assess the economic convenience of photovoltaic-green roofs
+A cost-benefit analysis model to assess the economic convenience of photovoltaic-green roofs.

 # License